Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   outpost
         -   {# (where # equals the corresponding outpost's number)} - Teleports to an outpost.
         -   {list} - lists your town's outposts.
+    -   plotgrouplist {townname} {page #} - Lists a town's plotgroups with forsale and price indicated.
+    -   purge {days} - Kicks residents from the town who have been inactive for the given number of days, exempts npcs and mayors.
     -   ranklist - Displays residents and their ranks.
     -   rank {add|remove} {playername} {rankname} - Grants or removes a rank to a resident of the town.
     -   reclaim - allows a resident to reclaim their ruined town.